-However, we must keep into consideration that scientific research surrounding the application of massage therapy on muscle fibrosis (scar tissue) is limited.
+However, we must keep in consideration that scientific research surrounding the application of massage therapy on muscle fibrosis (scar tissue) is limited.
 Rather than investigating if the scar tissue can be broken down through the mechanical force of massage, scientific studies focus on how wound healing can be optimised from the early stages of injury by using appropriate and progressive mobilisation, strengthening and flexibility strategies (Jarvinen et al., 2017).
 As stated by Chapelle (2016), recent studies suggest that the fibrotic response and collagen deposition that cause the accumulation of scar tissue can be reduced by applying stretches to the area.
-These stretches will vary depending on the location of the scar tissue and available range at the joint.
+These stretches will vary depending on the location of the scar tissue and the available range at the joint.

 What do I think as a sports therapist?

 In my opinion, to fully understand the optimal treatment procedure, and clarify the mechanisms behind the theory, more research is needed on the relationship between massage and scar tissue (especially, because of the conflicting evidence).